Isaac Norton Rendall: Later life and legacy

 Rendall never married.
-In late October 1912, he became sick and died on November 15, 1912 at his home on the campus of Lincoln University.
+In late October 1912, he became sick and died on November 15, 1912, at his home on the campus of Lincoln University.
 He is buried at Oxford Cemetery in Oxford, Pennsylvania.
-In the week subsequent to his death, the Public Opinion called him a "friend of negro[s]" in an obituary due to his work at Lincoln University.
+In the week subsequent to his death, the Public Opinion called him a "friend of negro[es]" in an obituary due to his work at Lincoln University.

 Legacy

 Rendall Hall at Lincoln University is named for him and his nephew John Ballard Rendall, who also served as president of the university.
 His records are held in the Cooperative HBCU Archival Survey Project, including a book he wrote about Lincoln University.